PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation; first validate all recovery-orchestration and SE/FC/Gather contracts sequentially.
 Commit and push only; do not create or update a pull request.

+## Recovery-result propagation implementation checkpoint

+`run_recovery_invocations()` now returns the callback values as an ordered tuple after the same pass-ID validation.
+Existing orchestrators continue to ignore it. `run_se_fc_gather_channel_fanout()` returns its two typed result dictionaries, and the lowerer's private helper forwards them while preserving the same context, Session diagnostics, and shared `ModelIRPassStateScope`.

+Sequential validation across every `test_flatbuffer_direct_*orchestration.py` file is `292 passed in 4.37s`.
+The core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `336 passed in 25.72s`.
+Focused return-order, ID-drift, SE/FC/Gather, and helper contracts pass.

+At resume, characterize the main and fallback terminal reconciliation guards as one combined ownership boundary: SINet shuffle result, both ordered cluster results, and tensor-count reduction for zero-rewrite pruning.
+Do not change the two call sites until both boundary forms have strict structural and lowerer wiring coverage.
+Commit and push only; do not create or update a pull request.